jbcodeforce/jbcodeforce.github.io/docs/techno/atlas.md

 }
 ```

-We can also define the composition, like a broker is includes in the cluster and will not live outside of a cluster:
+We can also define the composition, like a broker is included in the cluster and will not live outside of a cluster:

 ```json
  {